atomisthq/docs/docs/automations/slack.md

 # Actionable Slack Messages

-Atomist provides support for sending rich, _actionable_ and _updatable_ messages into Slack; either as a response to command handler invocations or as a result of handling events.
+Atomist supports sending _rich_, _actionable_ and _updatable_ Slack messages.
+Messages can be sent by an event handler or a command handler.

+* _Rich_ messages take full advantage of Slack's native message formatting capabilities
-_Actionable_ refers to the ability to place buttons and menus onto messages that trigger - when clicked or selected - new commands on behalf of the user taking action.
-Over time, as a result of some new events or triggered actions, a posted message can be re-written and updated with new content and actions; this makes a message _updatable_.
+* _Actionable_ messages contain buttons and menus that trigger new commands on behalf of the user who clicked them
+* _Updatable_ messages can be rewritten with new content over time in response to new events and actions.
+This helps reduce the number of messages from the Atomist bot in a Slack channel.

-The following screenshot shows a sample message with different [`Attachments`](https://api.slack.com/docs/message-attachments) and
-[`Actions`](https://api.slack.com/interactive-messages) from our open source community Slack team.
+Here's an example of a message with different [`Attachments`](https://api.slack.com/docs/message-attachments) and [`Actions`](https://api.slack.com/interactive-messages) from the Atomist open source community Slack team.

 ![Push Lifecycle](../img/push-lifecycle.png)

-We recommend to read through [Slack's documentation](https://api.slack.com/docs/message-formatting) on message formatting.
-This will introduce the main concepts of a Slack message and help follow the upcoming sections.
+If you're not familiar with the main concepts of Slack message formatting, you may want to read [Slack's documentation](https://api.slack.com/docs/message-formatting) before you read the following sections.

 ## MessageClient Interface